-- for student athletes: Sports Medicine Department (Dr. Charles Hummer, Director of Sports Medicine and Team Physician, Marie Mancini, Head Athletic Trainer; Jessica Lydon, Assistant Athletic Trainer; Allison Hudak, Assistant Athletic Trainer; Christie Orgera, Assistant Athletic Trainer)
+- for student athletes: Sports Medicine Department Dr. Charles Hummer, Team Physician, Marie Mancini, Director of Sports Medicine, Allison Hudak, Head Athletic Trainer.

-If your medical needs might require longer-term disability accommodations, then you may be referred to Director of Student Disability Services Leslie Hempling.
+If your medical needs might require longer-term disability accommodations, then you may be referred to Student Disability Services.

 For faculty and staff:

 If a student reaches out to you about a concussion, then please encourage them to seek medical care and to work with the Concussion Team.
-If a student has been in conversation with Michelle Ray and the student has given permission to share information with you, then Michelle will reach out to you as-needed about academic assistance and the student's return to study.
+If a student has been in conversation with Tomoko Sakomura and the student has given permission to share information with you, then Tomoko will reach out to you as-needed about academic assistance and the student's return to study.